-- 130 Respondents generally agreed with the EFRAG DCL position relating to the interaction between IFRS 15 and other IFRS Accounting Standards. - 131 A national standard setter and a user organisation agreed with EFRAG's DCL without comments. - 132 Five respondents commented on the Standard's interaction with IFRS 3, IFRS 10 and IFRS 16.
+- 132 Respondents generally agreed with EFRAG's preliminary assessment relating to the interaction between IFRS 15 and other IFRS Accounting Standards. - 133 A national standard setter and a users' organisation agreed with EFRAG's DCL without comments. - 134 Five respondents commented on the Standard's interaction with IFRS 3, IFRS 10 and IFRS 16.
 Two national standard setters commented on the interaction with IFRS 11 expressing differing views.

-- 133 Five respondents commented on this question.
-They all agreed with the pervasiveness, the materiality and the existing diversity in practice relating to the interaction between IFRS 15 and IFRS 10 in instances where an entity, as part of its ordinary activities, enters into a contract to sell an asset through selling the equity interest in a single asset entity (i.e., through "corporate wrapper"). - 134 All of these respondents acknowledged that accounting for such a transaction is a cross-cutting issue (e.g., IFRS 16, IAS 40 and paragraph 15(b) and 22(c) of IAS 12) and could impact different types of construction projects where the asset is packaged in companies for fiscal purposes (e.g., wind power plant, solar panels, or product rights in the pharmaceuticals industry).
+- Five respondents commented on this question.
+They all agreed with the pervasiveness, the materiality and the existing diversity in practice relating the interaction between IFRS 10 and IFRS 15 in instances where an entity, as part of its ordinary activities, enters into a contract to sell an asset through selling the equity interest in a single asset entity (i.e., through "corporate wrapper"). - All of these respondents acknowledged that accounting for such a transaction is a crosscutting issue (e.g., IFRS 16, IAS 40 and paragraph 15(b) and 22(c) of IAS 12) and could impact different types of construction projects where the asset is packaged in companies for fiscal purposes (e.g., wind power plant, solar panels, or product rights in the pharmaceuticals industry).
 However, this increases the importance of the issue and the urgency of finding a solution.

-- 135 Commenting on the proposed solution, respondents provided suggestions as follows: - (a) A national standard setter recommended the IASB clarifies that IFRS 15 should be applied when the substance of the transaction is a sale of good or service in the scope of IFRS 15; - (b) A national standard setter suggested the IASB addresses this issue in the short term within a narrow-scope amendment project instead of assessing the demand for resolving this matter in the next agenda consultation. - (c) An enforcer emphasised the IASB should ensure that the applicable treatment reflects the substance of the transactions. - (d) A national standard setter suggested the IASB includes additional guidance in IFRS 15.
+- 137 Commenting on the proposed solution, respondents provided the following suggestions: - (a) A national standard setter recommended the IASB to clarify that IFRS 15 should be applied when the substance of the transaction is a sale of good or service in scope of IFRS 15; - (b) A national standard setter suggested the IASB to address this issue in the short term within a narrow-scope amendment project instead of assessing the demand for resolving this matter in the next agenda consultation. - (c) An enforcer reiterated its view that the IASB should ensure that the applicable treatment reflects the substance of the transactions. - (d) A national standard setter suggested the IASB to include additional guidance in IFRS 15, unless a wider project would not be undertaken.